microsoft/vscode-wiki/Roadmap.md

    - Welcome page
    - :runner: Use tabs instead of the terminal dropdown
 - Revisit/review the first run experience for VS Code as well as newly installed extensions.
 For example, we want to reduce the number of notifications that are shown.
-- Touch and mobile support for VS Code in the browser
+- :runner: Touch and mobile support for VS Code in the browser
 - Investigate how users can express what they want to use VS Code for after they installed it.
 For example, a user wants to develop a website with a Go backend, VS Code should provide light-weight guidance to get all the right extensions and configure them appropriately.

 ## Editor

 - :runner: Notebooks (for example Jupyter) have become a popular means in data science and education and are making their way into every corner of development.
 We'll explore how VS Code and the Monaco Editor can provide a rich notebook experience (deep language services, light-weight/simple debugging).
 - Investigate isolating the editor from misbehaving grammars
-- :runner: Investigate support for semantic coloring
+- [x] Investigate support for semantic coloring
 - Investigate how to simplify the maintenance of textmate grammars
 - Expand 'inline' experiences
    - Inset editing